rtarun/stellar-parameters-inference/photometric-light-curves-rfr.md

-Paper:
 https://arxiv.org/pdf/1411.1073.pdf

+Bigger Idea:
+Build data driven methods to learn relationships between observables and parameters of interest without relying on parametric physical models.

 Big idea of and in the paper:
 This machine learning framework will allow fundamental parameters to be determined without the need for additional spectroscopy.

-Bigger Idea:
-Build data driven methods to learn relationships between observables and parameters of interest without relying on parametric physical models.

 Problem: